The Re-imagine Learning Challenge

 ANNOUNCING CHALLENGE PIONEERS!

 These 30 pioneering efforts offer novel, playful approaches that challenge the conventions of learning.
 In an effort to shift dialogue around learning and play, these are some of our best ambassadors.
+Challenge Champions will be announced on November 6 as part of the WISE Summit in Doha.

 As a reminder, all Pacesetters can access reviewer comments here.